 You can also end up with a negative interest rate if you end up going over your limit or making late payments, so please take this into consideration before relying on a credit card to get you out of financial troubles.

 Merchant cash advances

-A Merchant Cash Advance or Business Cash Advance is a short-term funding solution that is widely available to small and independent businesses online in today’s society.
+A Merchant Cash Advance is a short-term funding solution that is widely available to small and independent businesses online in today’s society.
 Rather than making payments at a fixed monthly rate, you’ll be paying back an agreed-upon percentage of your customer card payment takings.
 This basically means that you’ll only be paying the loan back when you’re making money as a business.

 Pros: This is another flexible financing solution.
 The amount that a business can borrow increases as sales increase.
 Furthermore, the loan is unsecured, which means that your property will never be at risk, as it may well be when taking out a high street bank loan.
 One other benefit of Invoice Factoring is the outsourcing of operations when collecting payment from your suppliers, as the factoring company takes this on, as well as the risk of them not paying on time or at all.